-Setting aside for a moment all of the growing pains and negative press, the emergence of the "gig economy" is quite fascinating and increasingly valuable.
+Despite all of the growing pains and negative press, the emergence of the "gig economy" is quite fascinating and increasingly valuable.

-The freelance services marketplace category, specifically, is growing fast.
+And the freelance services marketplace category, specifically, is growing fast.

 But, and here's an important catch, most of these "freelance" marketplaces are populated with tens of thousands or even millions of full-time employees (commonly in emerging markets) looking for extra cash from “side hustles”.

 While MeasureMatch is indeed a services marketplace, it is very different.

 To start, the MeasureMatch platform enables the buying and selling of enterprise systems and data professional services.
 These services are provided by consultancies, agencies and systems integrators, as well as independent consultants (representing around 50% of service providers in our global network).

 Service provider profiles for agencies, consultancies and SIs are fronted by the founders or lead practitioners in their firms.

 Those service providers that are self-declared independent consultants (many refer to themselves as "freelancers") are commonly referred by us as "solopreneurs" because they deserve the entrepreneurial credit.
 They are busting their butts and they really are awesome.